-Outcome of referral to MASH / Safeguarding Adults Team
+Outcome of referral to MASH

-The decision by MASH or Safeguarding Adults team will be either:
+The decision by MASH will be either:

-- No further action - A recommendation for an 'Early Help' intervention (or similar intervention with regards to adult pupils) - The DSL should record the reasons for this decision and discuss who is best placed to inform the pupil if age appropriate and/or parent/carer. - A Social Worker to conduct an assessment/enquiry under the Children Act 1989 or Care Act 2014 (dependent on the pupil's age). - This assessment may require further information from and discussion with the school.
-The outcome will be recorded on an assessment record. - Strategy discussion/meeting an immediate multi-agency strategy discussion should take place where the information clearly indicates that the child or adult has suffered or is at risk of harm.
+- No further action - A recommendation for an 'Early Help' intervention (or similar intervention with regards to adult students) - The DSL should record the reasons for this decision and discuss who is best placed to inform the student if age appropriate and/or parent/carer.

+- A Social Worker to conduct an assessment/enquiry under the Children Act 1989. - This assessment may require further information from and discussion with the school.
+The outcome will be recorded on an assessment record. - Strategy discussion/meeting an immediate multi-agency strategy discussion should take place where the information clearly indicates that the child has suffered or is at risk of harm. - Manager from Children's Adult's Services.